 He is the first president to come from outside the political elite and the military

 Jokowi is a self-made man from a middle-class family.
 He graduated with a forestry degree, before making a name for himself in the furniture business.

-He entered politics only in 2005, when he was elected mayor of Surakarta (also known as Solo), a city in Java.
+He entered politics in 2005, when he was elected mayor of Surakarta (also known as Solo), a city in Java.
 His presidential campaign excited voters, especially because of his appeal as a common man, his regular use of social media and his focus on infrastructure development and fighting corruption.
 Since his election, he has become known for blusukan, or impromptu visits, as a way to communicate with Indonesians.

 Jokowi is known to be a devoted heavy metal fan – in a recent visit to Indonesia, Danish Prime Minister Lars Løkke Rasmussen gifted Jokowi a vinyl record of Metallica’s Master of Puppets.